ReadyMouse/crypto4cfos/modules/module-2-blockchain/_posts/2025-02-07-apps-wallets-addresses.md

 - Risk of losing funds if device is compromised
 - Limited protection against user error

-**Hardware Wallets (Cold Wallets)** are physical devices that store private keys offline, providing the highest level of security for cryptocurrency storage.
+**Hardware Wallets (Cold Wallets)** are offline wallets that require extra steps before transcating.
+This is the frozen-pizza of wallets.
+You have extra steps, like plugging into the network, re-syncing the blockchain, re-establishing keys, or something to make it accessible again.
+Thus providing the highest level of security for cryptocurrency storage, particularly for long-term storage.

 Advantages of Hardware Wallets:
 - Maximum security through offline storage
 - Protection against malware and hacking
-- Physical confirmation required for transactions
+- Physical access required for transactions
 - Long-term storage solution
 - Backup and recovery capabilities